YichaoOU/Set_cover_tools/README.md

 To run the code: `tabu_MS -in input_matrix -out output_file_name -t 0.2`

-3. Relax integer linear programming
+3. Relaxed integer linear programming

-This algorithm is developed by Dr. David Juedes.
+This algorithm is developed by David Juedes.

 To compile the code, please first download the GLPK framework.
 Then: